 In my life, I’m surrounded by women.
 At home, I have a wife and three daughters, none of whom is a little girl any more.
-At work, my team has long consisted of three women and me, and nearly 70 percent of our staff members are women.
+At work, my team has long consisted of multiple women and me, and more than 70 percent of our staff identify as female.
 Most of the readers of this blog are women, too.

-So I suppose you could say that I’m a bit of a lady’s man, if by that you just mean a guy who gets along well with women.
-(If you mean something else, you likely haven’t met me in person–which is not to say I’m not adorable in a nerdy sort of way …).
-Anyway, I credit my mother for preparing me for this role of male-in-a-mostly-female world.
+So I suppose you could say that I’m a bit of a ladies man, if by that you just mean a guy who gets along well with women.
+(If you mean something else, I’m not your guy, though my wife thinks I’m adorable in a nerdy sort of way).
+In any event, I credit my mother for preparing me for this role of male-in-a-mostly-female world.

 And that’s where she thought politics, or at any rate public policy, should start.
 With compassion.
 With the coal mines and the ghettos alike in mind.
 With service to the poor and hope for the oppressed as fundamental moral obligations.
 And with women, obviously, as equals.

-In so doing, she would have taught me, again, what it really takes to get along well with women: the understanding that they are exactly “nasty” enough to be your equal, your friend, your leader, or really anything else another person can be.
-Her lesson, taught in both words and deeds, was simple: You should treat women with respect and dignity and care.
+In so doing, she would teach me, again, what it really takes to get along well with women: the understanding that they are exactly strong enough, smart enough, creative enough, and compassionate enough to be your equal, your friend, your leader, or anything else another person can be, really.
+In the end, the lesson Mom taught me was simple: You should always treat women with respect and dignity and care.
 Not because they need some sort of special handling, but because we all do.